Skip to main

 You will enjoy convenience by e-filing.
 When you e-file CTR via SONAR, you agree for STRO to extend a copy of your report to the ACD (for regulated dealers) or ROP (for pawnbrokers).
 Therefore, you need not separately mail your report to the ACD or ROP.

-It is an offence under section 27 of the Precious Stones and Precious Metals (Prevention of Money Laundering and Terrorism Financing) Act 2019 and section 70 of the Pawnbrokers Act 2015 to provide any information that is materially false or misleading or to omit to provide any information knowing or having reason to believe that such omission will create a false or misleading impression.
+It is an offence under section 27 of the Precious Stones and Precious Metals (Prevention of Money Laundering, Terrorism Financing and Proliferation Financing) Act 2019 and section 70 of the Pawnbrokers Act 2015 to provide any information that is materially false or misleading or to omit to provide any information knowing or having reason to believe that such omission will create a false or misleading impression.

 Related Links